K97i/K97i.github.io/_posts/K9-Rants/2024-06-09-TunesFromTheMonastery.md

 {% include embed-yt.html id="Bhhmnu4oEVg" float="left" %}

-Your Oni Side was very much unintentionally inspired by 80s disco/dancepop like Michael Jackson (specifically [Billie Jean](https://www.youtube.com/watch?v=Zi_XLOBDo_Y)).
+Your Oni Side was very much unintentionally inspired by 80s disco/dance pop like Michael Jackson (specifically [Billie Jean](https://www.youtube.com/watch?v=Zi_XLOBDo_Y)).
 Once I realized that, I shifted the focus to doing something like it.

 I'm actually extremely happy with the mixing job that I did for the instrumental.
 The sub bass is really clean on my pair of cans, and overall the production is superb.
 Though, the vocal mix could have been a bit better.

 This is also the most vocally demanding song out of the entire album, as I had a lot of trouble with Lloyd's Post-chorus.
 I recorded the idea in falsetto, and realized it actually wasn't in my vocal range.
 This is why I actually recorded Your Oni Side first before starting Recording Block 2.
 Never again.

 Lyrically, it's about the entire Garmadon and Lloyd thing in Season 15: Crystalized.
-I'm very happy with the final lyrics, some of it are particularly clever (at least to me lol).
+I'm very happy with the final lyrics, some of them are particularly clever (at least to me lol).
 I especially love the post-chorus; it's just a joy to sing.

 ## Compatible Now